OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-01.md

 ## Isaiah 1:19

-If you are willing and obedient, you shall eat the good of the land;
+If you are ready and comply, you shall enjoy the bounty of the land;

 ## Isaiah 1:20